-Planning for gorilla trekking, you must forget about experience of going in game drive vehicles, gorilla trekking requires physical fitness and active hiking over steep terrain.
+Planning for gorilla tracking, first have in mind that the jungle requires some level of physical fitness and active hiking over steep terrain.
 Therefore, anyone going for a gorilla trekking safari in Rwanda, Uganda or DRC must plan a head and get the mental and physical wellness prepared for the brave.

 Here are the things to wear on your gorilla trekking safari:-